junian/Standard.Licensing/README.md

 ### Create a private and public key for your product

-Standard.Licensing uses the Elliptic Curve Digital Signature Algorithmus (ECDSA) to ensure the license cannot be altered after creation.
+Standard.Licensing uses the Elliptic Curve Digital Signature Algorithm (ECDSA) to ensure the license cannot be altered after creation.

 First you need to create a new public/private key pair for your product: